mattrude/windemere-basic/SourceCode/README.md

 ### WOZMON

-The WASMON firmware was part of the Apple 1 computer that started the Apple computer company.
+The WOZMON firmware was part of the Apple 1 computer that started the Apple computer company.
 This is a small program originally living on a 256Kb ROM chip.

 The original Apple 1 did not come with a Reset circuit, which means that the user has to press the RESET button in order to get the machine started.
 Once you do that a back slash `\` is printed on the screen and the cursor will drop down one line.
 The cursor position is represented by a flashing `@` symbol.